INFN-NA/puppet-fts/REFERENCE.md

 Data type: `String`

-(optional) The alias of the FTS3 server.
+(optional) The alias to use for the FTS server defaults to fts3-server.
-Defaults to 'fts3-server'.

 Default value: `'fts3-server'`